Spoonleaf Sundew Drosera intermedia

 -

 Spoonleaf sundew is a native carnivorous plant in the sundew family (Droseraceae).
 This species grows in bogs and wet areas throughout Europe, eastern North America, and parts of eastern South America.
-The species epithet is Latin for “intermediate,” but the reference is obscure.
+In the southern Coastal Plain of North Carolina, it may be found in protected natural areas, and is uncommon in the northern Coastal Plain and Piedmont regions.
+The species epithet, intermedia, is Latin for “intermediate,” but the reference is obscure.

 The spoonleaf sundew is hardy and easy to grow, but even in optimum conditions, it is short-lived.
 It thrives in full sun but will tolerate partial shade.
 Like all carnivorous plants, it grows best in a nutrient-free medium that is kept moist with distilled water or rainwater.
 Do not fertilize the plant; it will get all the nutrients it needs from the insects it traps.